User Guide Cancel

 Parametric EQ effect

 The Parametric EQ effect emphasizes or attenuates specific frequency ranges.
-Parametric EQ is useful for enhancing music, such as boosting low frequencies to bring up bass.
+Parametric EQ is useful for enhancing music, such as boosting low frequencies to bring up the bass.

 If you have audio with an unwanted sound (such as a beep from a forklift in the background), you can isolate and cut the frequency range of the beep to attenuate the sound.